olivier3lanc/Frontend-links/README.md

 ## JS Animation

+* [The Pixel Canvas Shimmer Effect](https://ryanmulligan.dev/blog/pixel-canvas/) The one about a Web Component that reveals a shimmering pixel background when its parent element is hovered.
 * [lax.js](https://github.com/alexfoxy/lax.js)  Simple & lightweight (<4kb gzipped) vanilla JavaScript library to create smooth & beautiful animations when you scroll.
 * [simpleParallax.js](https://simpleparallax.com/#example-orientation) Easy Parallax Effect for React & JavaScript. simpleParallax.js is a lightweight and easy-to-use JS & React library that adds parallax animations to any image.
 * [Atropos](https://atroposjs.com/) Stunning touch-friendly 3D parallax hover effects.
 Atropos is a lightweight, free and open-source JavaScript library to create stunning touch-friendly 3D parallax hover effects.